Introduction

 CSC #5: Account Management

-Axis devices have a web server that allows users to access the device using a standard web browser.
+Axis devices have a web server that allows users to access the device via a standard web browser.
 The web interface is intended for configuration, maintenance, and troubleshooting.
-It is not intended to be used for daily operations, i.e. as a client to view video.
+It’s not intended for daily operations, for example as a client to view video.

-The only clients that should be allowed to interact with Axis devices during daily operations are video management systems (VMS) or device administration and management tools, such as AXIS Device Manager.
+The only clients that should be allowed to interact with Axis devices during daily operations are video management systems (VMS) or device administration and management tools such as AXIS Device Manager.
 System users should never be allowed to access Axis devices directly.
-Disable web interface access outlines the possibility to disable the web interface of the Axis device.
+For more information, see Disable web interface access.

 Disable web interface access